+I16V I16V FSPACE(filenum,displacement);

-I16V I16V FSPACE(filenum, displacement); Parameters filenum 16-bit signed integer by value (required) Passes the file number of the file on which spacing is to be done. displacement 16-bit signed integer by value (required) Passes the number of logical records to be spaced over, relative to the current position of the logical record pointer.
+Passes the file number of the file on which spacing is to be done.

+displacement 16-bit signed integer by value (required)

+Passes the number of logical records to be spaced over, relative to the current position of the logical record pointer.

 A positive value signifies forward spacing, a negative value signifies backward spacing.
-The maximum positive value is $32,767$.
-The maximum negative value is $-32,768$.
-Operation Notes The logical rec spacing is base specified in a p ord pointer is repositioned in key sequence.
-The ed on the primary key unless an alternate key has been prior call to FFINDN, FFINDBYKEY, or FREADBYKEY.
+The maximum positive value is 32,767.
+The maximum negative value is -32,768.

+The logical record pointer is repositioned in key sequence.
+The spacing is based on the primary key unless an alternate key has been specified in a prior call to FFINDN, FFINDBYKEY, or FREADBYKEY.

 This intrinsic reads the advance flag and advances to the next record if the flag is set to TRUE.
 It sets the logical record pointer and the physical pointer to the appropriate record.
 When its function is completed, it sets the advance flag to FALSE.

 Note that because this intrinsic reads the advance flag, spacing might be affected by a preceding call to an FREAD or FREADC intrinsic.
 FREAD and FREADC set the advance flag to TRUE.
 If the FSPACE intrinsic is then called, it advances one record before moving back or ahead the specified number of records.

-Condition Codes CCE Request granted.
-CCG Request denied.
+- CCE Request granted. - CCG Request denied.
 A logical end-of-file indicator was encountered during spacing.
 The logical record pointer is at the beginning-of-file if displacement was negative or at the end-of-file if displacement was positive.

 CCL Request denied.
 An error occurred.
-Refer to this intrinsic in the MPE/iX Intrinsics Reference Manual $(32650-90028)$ for other codes pertaining to KSAM files.